Kelsie Jean Smeby Showcases Killer Curves In Semi-Sheer Bra & Ripped Shorts

 The update consisted of two pictures that featured the brunette beauty posing inside.
 She stood close to a window with part of a large plant visible in the frame.

 In the first snap, Kelsie faced the camera.
 The image was cropped at the middle of her thighs.
-She leaned to one side and placed one hand on her thigh while the other one was one the back of her hip.
+She leaned to one side and placed one hand on her thigh while the other one rested on the back of her hip.
 With one hip cocked, she flaunted the curve of her booty as well as her hourglass shape.
 The pose also gave her followers a nice look at her cleavage.
 The model smiled at the camera while her long hair fell in loose curls over one of her shoulders.

 Kelsie showcased her booty in the second photo, which saw her from behind.
 She arched her back, emphasizing her derrière.
 Part of her cheek was visible through a large rip in the shorts.
 She pulled at the waistline while looking over her shoulder at the lens.
 Her shapely thighs and thin waist were also prominent.